nbicocchi/nbicocchi/thesis-proposals/README.md

 * A 10 slides presentation (8-10 minutes) (see thesis-examples/, thesis-templates/)
 * A video tutorial (10-20 minutes) on what they have learned/developed to share knowledge with other students on YouTube (optional)

+### What to expect?
+The final grade (0-3) is divided in two portions:
+* 1 point depends on the sole presentation
+* 2 points depend on the quality and complexity of your work.
+In general, works with or without an experimental component (implementations of some kind) receive 2 or 1 point, respectively.

 ## Master Degree
 ### What to do?
 * propose original development ideas